SalesConnection/Caction-Support/docs/Enable_Disable_Version_Access_Permission.md

-## How to Enable Version Access Permission?
+## How to Enable/Disable Version Access Permission?

 ### Scenarios below will need assist check out: